 By Alison Gardner

-Orion Expeditions gifted each of its 100 guests with a hooded winter jacket, but we were instructed to bring our own thermal underwear, a toque or balaclava and winter gloves, rain pants and gumboots for “wet” landings.
-These were essential for our twoto three-hour Zodiac excursions, sometimes twice a day, going ashore for guided walks or for following dramatic coastlines on the water with a naturalist aboard every Zodiac to point out well-camouflaged birds and marine mammals.
-During the 20th century, some species had declined to only a handful of creatures before beginning celebrated comebacks in their now-protected environments.
+Orion Expeditions gifted each guest with a cosy winter jacket with hood, but we were instructed to bring thermal underwear, a toque or balaclava and winter gloves, rain pants and gumboots for “wet” landings.
+We needed them for all our two- to three-hour Zodiac excursions: some required going ashore for guided walks, and others followed dramatic coastlines with a naturalist aboard to point out well-camouflaged birds and marine mammals.
+Some species had declined to only a handful of creatures in the 20th century before beginning celebrated comebacks in their now-protected environments.

-Eleven naturalists were on board to share their diverse knowledge with informal chats over a meal or during stimulating lectures.
+Eleven naturalists were on board to share their diverse knowledge with informal chats or during stimulating lectures.
 Three or four illustrated lectures were scheduled during every “at sea” day in the comfortable theatre on the Orion’s top deck with subjects ranging from wildlife species and plants, to bird migration, island geology, the colorful but tragic (for the animals) whaling history, and attempted human settlements.
-Attendance was always enthusiastic with plenty of questions for each lecturer, but guests could also watch a lecture on their stateroom TV.
+Attendance was always enthusiastic with plenty of questions for each lecturer, but if a guest wanted to watch a lecture in their stateroom, each one was broadcast on their TV.

-There were three gourmet-quality meals a day to truly savor at a leisurely pace and an ample tea spread in the afternoon, a well-stocked library, an entertaining musical duo nightly, and surprisingly competitive group games of Trivial Pursuit at teatime.
-The Orion is, after all, a sophisticated, spit-and-polish 103-meter/338-foot cruise ship minus the casino, the crowds, and glitzy floor shows!
+There were also three gourmet-quality meals a day to truly savor at a leisurely pace and an ample tea spread in the afternoon, a well-stocked library, an entertaining musical duo nightly, and surprisingly competitive group games of Trivial Pursuit at tea time.
+The Orion is, after all, a sophisticated, spit-and-polish 103-meter/338-foot cruise ship minus the casino, the crowds, and nightly Las Vegas-style floor shows!

-Until the past decade, the continent of Antarctica was near the top of every adventure traveler’s list precisely because it was an experience few would expect to achieve.
-Today, with 40,000 tourists annually cruising Antarctica, many aboard larger conventional cruise ships, it is now a “been there, done that” check mark on a surprising number of wish lists.
+Until the past decade, the continent of Antarctica was near the top of the average adventure traveler’s life list precisely because it was an experience few would ever expect to achieve.
+Today, with 40,000 tourists annually arriving in Antarctica, it is now a “been there, done that” check mark on many top ten lists.